Red Hill Valley Parkway: Route description

-From Barton Street, the expressway travels along the Creek, which is visible on the right.
+From Barton Street, the expressway travels along the creek, which is visible on the right.
 Both sides of the highway are residential lands, and the slopes of the valley have some forestation as far south as Queenston, where the valley sides were cleared of trees and landscaped for the interchange, with sound barriers on the top of the slopes.
 South of Queenston Road, the expressway passes through a forested part of the valley, and the road cut through the trees is narrower, as far south as King Street, where the valley was cleared and landscaped for the interchange, King Street and Mount Albion Streets.

-South of King Street, the Creek is visible on the west side, as far south as the rail lines.
-Past the CPR rail lines, the Creek diverges west into Rosedale Park, while the expressway hugs the east side of the valley.
+South of King Street, the creek is visible on the west side, as far south as the rail lines.
+Past the Canadian Pacific Railway rail lines, the creek diverges west into Rosedale Park, while the expressway hugs the east side of the valley.
 On the east side of the valley at this point is Red Hill and the Red Hill residential area is isolated from the expressway by a noise barrier.

 Greenhill Avenue, from the east, was extended to the expressway.
 The area of the Greenhill interchange was a forested part of the valley, and is now a grassy area around the expressway and interchange.
 South of Greenhill, the expressway enters King's Forest park.
 The expressway stays along the east side of the valley, while on the west side is the King's Forest Golf Course.
-The expressway ascends the Niagara Escarpment along a viaduct, through a rock cut, to where it intersects and continues as the Lincoln Alexander to the west.
+The expressway ascends the Niagara Escarpment along a viaduct through a rock cut.
+At the interchange with Mud Street and Stone Church Road, the route changes direction from south to west.
+After crossing under the Pritchard Road overpass (that serves as the demarcation line) the route continues as the Lincoln Alexander.

 From the QEW to Greenhill Avenue, the highway is two lanes in either direction.
 From Greenhill to the Lincoln Alexander, the highway is three lanes southbound (uphill) and two lanes northbound (downhill).
 The northbound and southbound lanes are separated by guard-rails and a grass median.